JakeHamacher/CFA-JHamacher/README.md

 ## Acknowledgements

 - **Nave Security**: For conducting external penetration testing and stress testing of the application to ensure its security and reliability.
+- **CCEL.org**: For providing the downloadable files of Church Father writings